bmx-ng/bmx-site/docs/language/user_defined_types.md

 This behaviour allows for a very useful technique known as polymorphism.
 This means the ability of an object to behave in different ways depending on its type.
 This is achieved in BlitzMax by *overriding* methods.

-Notice in the above example that the method 'Sum' has the same signature (parameters and return type) in both the base type and the derived type.
+Notice in the above example that the method `Sum` has the same signature (parameters and return type) in both the base type and the derived type.
 This is not just a coincidence - it is required by the language.
-Whenever you add a method to a derived type with the same name as an existing method in a base type, it must have the same signature as the method in the base type.
+To override a method in a derived type it must have the same name as an existing method in a base type, and it must have the same signature as the method in the base type.

-But now we have 2 versions of 'Sum' - which gets called?
+But now we have 2 versions of `Sum` - which gets called?
 This depends on the *runtime type* of an object.
 For example:
 ```blitzmax
 Type BaseType
 	Method Test:String()